Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

 - On Monday, February 14th, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The shares were sold at an average price of $29.38, for a total transaction of $264,420.00.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Friday, March 11th will be paid a $0.04 dividend.
-This represents a $0.16 dividend on an annualized basis and a yield of 0.72%.
-The ex-dividend date of this dividend is Thursday, March 10th. eXp World’s payout ratio is currently 30.77%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 31st.
+Shareholders of record on Friday, March 11th were given a $0.04 dividend.
+This represents a $0.16 annualized dividend and a yield of 0.79%.
+The ex-dividend date of this dividend was Thursday, March 10th. eXp World’s payout ratio is presently 30.77%.

+A number of equities analysts have recently weighed in on the stock.
+DA Davidson lowered their price target on shares of eXp World from $63.00 to $45.00 and set a “buy” rating on the stock in a research note on Friday, February 25th.
+Zacks Investment Research raised shares of eXp World from a “hold” rating to a “buy” rating and set a $30.00 price objective on the stock in a research note on Wednesday, March 2nd.
+Finally, William Blair reissued a “market perform” rating on shares of eXp World in a research note on Friday, February 25th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of “Hold” and an average price target of $42.67.

-Institutional investors have recently added to or reduced their stakes in the company.
-Goldman Sachs Group Inc. raised its holdings in shares of eXp World by 3.7% during the third quarter.
-Goldman Sachs Group Inc. now owns 236,863 shares of the technology company’s stock worth $9,420,000 after acquiring an additional 8,506 shares during the period.
-Precision Wealth Strategies LLC raised its stake in shares of eXp World by 23.6% in the 4th quarter.
-Precision Wealth Strategies LLC now owns 8,007 shares of the technology company’s stock valued at $270,000 after purchasing an additional 1,531 shares during the period.
-American Century Companies Inc. lifted its holdings in shares of eXp World by 158.5% in the third quarter.
-American Century Companies Inc. now owns 79,560 shares of the technology company’s stock valued at $3,164,000 after purchasing an additional 48,785 shares in the last quarter.
-Hudson Bay Capital Management LP bought a new stake in shares of eXp World in the third quarter valued at about $4,772,000.
-Finally, Private Advisor Group LLC boosted its position in shares of eXp World by 9.1% during the third quarter.
-Private Advisor Group LLC now owns 8,216 shares of the technology company’s stock worth $327,000 after buying an additional 687 shares during the period.
+Several large investors have recently modified their holdings of the company.
+Royal Bank of Canada lifted its stake in eXp World by 127.7% in the second quarter.
+Royal Bank of Canada now owns 15,210 shares of the technology company’s stock valued at $590,000 after buying an additional 8,530 shares in the last quarter.
+Morgan Stanley increased its holdings in shares of eXp World by 25.0% in the second quarter.
+Morgan Stanley now owns 648,029 shares of the technology company’s stock valued at $25,124,000 after purchasing an additional 129,780 shares during the last quarter.
+Parametric Portfolio Associates LLC grew its stake in shares of eXp World by 34.3% in the second quarter.
+Parametric Portfolio Associates LLC now owns 53,785 shares of the technology company’s stock valued at $2,085,000 after acquiring an additional 13,740 shares in the last quarter.
+Private Advisor Group LLC grew its stake in shares of eXp World by 9.1% in the third quarter.
+Private Advisor Group LLC now owns 8,216 shares of the technology company’s stock valued at $327,000 after acquiring an additional 687 shares in the last quarter.
+Finally, Kestra Advisory Services LLC bought a new stake in eXp World during the third quarter worth about $723,000.
 Institutional investors own 21.40% of the company’s stock.

-A number of research firms recently commented on EXPI.
-Zacks Investment Research upgraded eXp World from a “hold” rating to a “buy” rating and set a $30.00 price objective for the company in a report on Wednesday, March 2nd.
-William Blair reaffirmed a “market perform” rating on shares of eXp World in a research note on Friday, February 25th.
-Finally, DA Davidson reduced their price objective on shares of eXp World from $63.00 to $45.00 and set a “buy” rating on the stock in a research note on Friday, February 25th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat, eXp World presently has an average rating of “Hold” and a consensus price target of $42.67.

 eXp World Company Profile (Get Rating)